Mitigating the Non-Linearities in a Pyramid Wavefront Sensor: Data Source

-It is well known that when the RMS wavefront error is low, the linear reconstructor performs well, but as the RMS increases, the measurement becomes less linear and the reconstruction error increase\cite{shatokhina2020}.
-Current PWFS-based AO system accept this trade-off \cite{IRPWFSatKeck}\cite{PWFSatLargeBT}\cite{NGSatGMT}\cite{Vran2015PyramidVS}.
-With the limitations of a linear reconstructoror stated, we use the linear model as a baseline for quality.
+It is well known that when the RMS wavefront error is low, the linear reconstructor performs well, but as the RMS increases, the measurement becomes less linear and the reconstruction error increases\cite{shatokhina2020}.
+Current PWFS-based AO system accepts this trade-off \cite{IRPWFSatKeck}\cite{PWFSatLargeBT}\cite{NGSatGMT}\cite{Vran2015PyramidVS}.
+With the limitations of a linear reconstructor stated, we use the linear model as a baseline for quality.

-Data is generated in groups of 10,000 frames characterized by magnitude of their guide star and the \textit{f}-value.
-Generated wavefront maps are intentionally designed to be statistically independent in order to maximize the information for training the neural network (NN).
-Models we evaluate are trained on magnitude 8 or 9 simulated sources and tested on magnitude 8, 9, and 10 data.
+Data is generated in groups of 10,000 frames characterized by the magnitude of their guide star and the \textit{f}-value.
+Generated wavefront maps are intentionally designed to be statistically independent in order to maximize the information for training the CNN.
+The models we evaluate are trained on magnitude 8 or 9 simulated sources and tested on magnitude 8, 9, and 10 data.

 In order to obtain data sets representing a variety of conditions, we scale each wavefront map to have an RMS wavefront error between 0 and 200 nm.
-This spans a reasonable range of residual wavefront amplitudes, which varied depending on the stochastic instantanenous observing conditions.
-For each frame, we can compute the RSS of the 1603 coefficients.
-This number will vary between 0 and something slighly less than 200 nm, because of the fitting error, as discussed previously.
+This spans a reasonable range of residual wavefront amplitudes, which vary depending on observing conditions and parameters of the AO system under study.
+For each frame, the RSS value of the 1603 coefficients will be slightly below the RMS wavefront error because of the fitting error, as discussed previously.

 Finally, we explore the fraction of the flux actually contained in the four pupil images used to compute the slopes.
 Because of diffraction, some photons land outside the geometric pupil images.
 Figure \ref{fig:photon_loss} shows that as the wavefront amplitude increases, a larger fraction of the flux is diffracted outside the geometric pupil images.
-For the highest RMS frames, diffraction causes up to 30\% of photons from reaching the geometric pupil images.
+Diffraction effects result in the loss of up to 30\% of photons not reaching the geometric pupil images for frames with the highest RMS values.
+These photons are unused in a traditional linear reconstructor where slopes are first computed from pixels within the geometric pupil images, but we suspect that they might be key to modeling the non-linearities of the PWFS.